balena-io/docs/pages/managingDevicesApps.md

 ![Empty Devices Dangerous Settings](/img/screenshots/devices_empty_settings_dangerous.png)

+Hidden behind the 'Dangerous' section is the option to delete applications - note this is an *insanely* destructive action - all devices attached to the application will become 'orphaned' and will require re-downloads of new applications' install images and a brand new set up, not to mention of course you lose the application and all the data associated with it.

+### Environment Variables

 Applications can be customised through setting environment variables - this is available hidden behind the cog graphic at the bottom of each application's dashboard.
 Simply enter environment variable key/value pairs which can in turn be interpreted by your software to provide an additional level of customisation.
 We plan to provide device-specific environment variables configuration soon.

 __Note:__ Changing an environment variable will, for the time being, result in your application restarting.
 This is *usually* desirable behaviour as this is often the only means of having code 'pick up' the fact that variables have changed.

-A second option below environment variables is the option to delete applications - note this is an *insanely* destructive action - all devices attached to the application will become 'orphaned' and will require re-downloads of new applications' install images and a brand new set up, not to mention of course you lose the application and all the data associated with it.
+#### System Environment Variables

+Environment variables that are set by the system are prefixed with `RESIN_` and are not available for user definition:-

+* `RESIN_UUID` - The value of this variable is the current device's unique identifier.

 ## Devices